hafsahsiddiqui/sql-projects/A24 Films/README.md

 GROUP BY original_or_adaptation;
 ```

-Answer: This query compares creative risks (originals) to familiar stories (adaptations) in terms of profitability
+Description: This query compares creative risks (originals) to familiar stories (adaptations) in terms of profitability

  c.
 Movies by Running Time